 “The Champion Mayors for Inclusive Growth Initiative is very important because we, the Mayors, are the first and the most relevant ones to unravel the inequalities in our societies.
 As a Mayor, I have engaged with local communities and civil society to tackle poverty and fight social inequalities, and developed several programmes to help the low-income families.”

 – Mayor Ricardo Rio

-Ricardo Rio has been the Mayor of Braga since 2013, the third largest city of Portugal.
-He was first elected to public office in 2005 as a City Councilmen and City Assemblymen of Braga Municipality.
-He was also the President of Social Democratic Party of Braga and a member of Social Democratic Party’s National Political Committee.
+Ricardo Rio has been the Mayor of Braga, the third largest city of Portugal, since 2013.
+He was first elected to public office in 2005 as a City Councilman and City Assemblyman of Braga Municipality.
+He was also President of the Social Democratic Party of Braga and a member of the Social Democratic Party’s National Political Committee.

 He is a leading politician in Portugal and is currently the President of Galicia-North of Portugal Euroregion, and the President of the Intermunicipality Community of Cavado.
 He is also a Member of the Committee of the Regions of European Union, the Daily Board of Global Parliament of Mayors and the Executive Committee of EUROCITIES.

 Prior to being elected, he had a career in the private sector and was the General Secretary of the Portuguese Association of Financial Analysts and the Director at Euronext Lisbon, a Capital Market Institute.
 He also worked as a consultant in business and governance with several leading Portuguese companies and public institutions.